Sieges of Hlukhiv (1668): Background

 On 19 of January 1668, Ivan Briukhovetsky declared about the breakup of diplomatic relations with the Russian Tsardom and started an armed mutiny against the Russian garrisons in Ukraine.
 On 10 of February (Note: According to other sources - on 27 of January), the Cossacks in Hlukhiv joined this revolt and destroyed a Russian garrison in the city, while the voivode Miron Kologrivov was captured and sent to Briukhovetsky.
 As soon as the news of the rebellion reached the Russian tsar Alexis, he started mobilizing troops in order to suppress the "rebellious cherkassians".
 The main army was formed in Belgorod and was led by Grigory Romodanovsky.
-It's goal was to capture Starodub and lift the siege of Kiev.
+Its goal was to capture Starodub and lift the siege of Kiev.
 On 15 of March, the Second vybornyi regiment entered Belev, from where it received an order to approach Hlukhiv.
 In the end of March, the Russian expeditionary force besieged Kotelva, where a Cossack garrison was stationed.
 The Russian forces started encircling Hlukhiv as well, thus beginning the first siege.